asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 AWS Config continuously detects when any resource of a supported type is created, changed, or deleted\.
 AWS Config records these events as configuration items\.
 You can customize AWS Config to record changes for all supported types of resources including RDS or for only those types that are relevant to you at Capital Group\.

 **How?**
 Ensure RDS is a selected resource that is recorded in AWS Config records.
-Specefically, ensure you are monitoring the following AWS Config rules (1) rds-snapshots-public-prohibited to ensure the RDS instance is not enabled public, and (2) rds-instance-public-access-check, which verifies that the publiclyAccessible field is true in the instance configuration item.
+Specifically, ensure you are monitoring the following AWS Config rules (1) rds-snapshots-public-prohibited to ensure the RDS instance is not enabled public, and (2) rds-instance-public-access-check, which verifies that the publiclyAccessible field is true in the instance configuration item.

 #### rds\-enhanced\-monitoring\-enabled <!-- omit in toc -->